gabriellegall/chess_com_bi/README.md

 1. Full run (daily): `bq_load_player_games.yml` -> (if OK) `bq_load_player_games_moves.yml` -> (if OK) `dbt_run`
 2. Testing (weekly): `dbt_test`
 3. Documentation update (CI): `dbt_documentation`

+## Metabase
+Metabase is used to construct the dashboards and analysis.
+I hosted Metabase in a VPS, on Hetzner, using the public Metabase docker image.
+The folder `metabase.db` is a backup of all the Metabase developments, and it can be used if any re-deployment is needed.
+Under such scenario, we should simply replace the existing folder `metabase.db` inside the Docker container with the backup.

 # 🚀 Outlooks